 The trope can get even more unusual when the resulting offspring ends up taking on the characteristics of the hatcher, rather than who actually contributed to the genetics.

-If the plot revolves around the unknown origin or result of a different kind of egg, it may be Who's Your Daddy?
+If the plot revolves around the unknown origin or result of a different kind of egg, it may be Who's Your Daddy?.
+Technically speaking, this is basically what happens in any mammalian or internally fertilised species, where legions of sperm race each other to get to the ovum.

 A frequent cartoon scenario has a Talking Animal, or more often a Speech Impaired Animal, is trying to keep an egg warm without being interrupted or losing the egg in a offbeat chase scene.
 When the egg hatches, this often results in the (usually male) babysitter being referred to as Mommy.